 The Blue Ridge Parkway, Day 3 – The Puckett Cabin & Mabry Mill

-We rejoined the Blue Ridge Parkway for a portion of today’s northeasterly drive, the third day of the last 4 that we slowed things down.
-The Parkway will do that; again, it’s not a route to take if you’re in a hurry.
+We rejoined the Blue Ridge Parkway for a portion of today’s northeasterly drive, the third day of the last 4 that we allowed the Parkway to slow things down.
+The Parkway will do that; again, it’s not a route to take if you’re in any kind of hurry.

-It didn’t rain today but it was an overcast day today from start to finish, the low-lying mist common to Appalachia determined, it would seem, to stick around.
+It didn’t rain today but it was horribly damp & overcast from start to finish, the low-lying mist common to Appalachia determined, it would seem, to stick around.
 But the overcast conditions just seemed to add more mystique to another of the Blue Ridge Parkway’s must-see sights, and probably the most famous of them all, the famed Mabry Mill.

 It was a long drive from the Mabry Mill to the start of the next National Scenic Byway & National Park of the wider road trip.
 En route we searched out another sight from a bygone era, one of the region’s covered bridges.